 - light rainproof jacket

 - tote bag -plastic shopping bags do not exist in France and you will need to bring your own shopping bag.
-Also useful for a day roaming around the villages
+A tote bag is also useful for a day roaming around the villages

 - Battery pack phone charger, which will give you five full charges on your phone.

 - lightweight day pack that can fit jumpers, rainjackets, tourist leaflets, waterbottles and snacks

 - A larger scarf of pashmina can live in your tote, and is great if you need to cover up to enter a church, or to ward off a slight chilly breeze.